-- 1. Assess the impact of taxation on income and wealth - 2.
+- At the end of the module the learner will be expected to be able to: - 1.
+Assess the impact of taxation on income and wealth - 2.
 Evaluate the relevance of market factors impacting on client wealth and objectives - 3.
 Evaluate trusts and other relevant structures in the protection and preservation of wealth - 4.
 Critically assess investment requirements of clients from the relevant information available, making recommendation for strategies - 5.
 Evaluate investment and portfolio performance